SerhanMiah/VideoGameOnlineShop/README.md

 ### Planning the Project: Building a Solid Foundation:

-In first phase of the Video Game e-commerical project, I embarked on a journey to create a robust backend infrastructure, using C#, ASP.net and Enitity Framework.
-Installing all the necessary packages for the backend and frontend.
-I used nuget packag manager to install Enitity framework packages and linked the database to MS SQL server management studio.
-This journey was not just about code; it was about envisioning, designing, and organizing the very essence of the application.
-I turned to the digital canvas of Excalidraw to sketch out the gaming application and using EDR flowchart to have an idea on how the relationships were being made.
+In the initial phase of our Video Game E-commerce project, I established a solid backend infrastructure using C#, ASP.NET, and the Entity Framework.
+I integrated all required packages for both frontend and backend using the NuGet package manager.
+Our database was configured and connected using MS SQL Server Management Studio.
+Beyond mere coding, this phase was about conceptualizing, designing, and architecting the core essence of our application.
+To visualize and map out our application, I used Excalidraw for sketching and employed EDR flowcharts to understand database relationships.

 ## Embracing the Power of SQL Server:

-For data storage needs, I chose SQL Server—a dependable companion on this application journey.
-With SQL Server, I could create and manage our local database, providing a stable foundation for our application's data.
-MVC is used to create the model of the database which are constructed as classes, I started very basic and moved to add more and more classes often linking these classes with forigen keys and pairing these classes with ICollection method.
-Using C# OOP and understanding how public, private and readonly accessor will be used with the classes.
-As the bulk of the class relates to the gaming class, I decided to seperate some of the classes to small sections, making it more manageable.
-Also to have the option to reuse these classes for other object.
-Once the classes was created pairing the database to the backend locally.
-I want to have full flexibility when using an SQL package as SQL server offered a robust connection to online database like Azure, AWS and others.
-I felt confident with using SQL Server for this project and as a new learning experience since I used Table Plus and MySQL for local databases.
+For our application's data storage, I opted for SQL Server—a reliable choice that facilitated the creation and management of our local database, laying a stable groundwork for our app data.
+I utilized MVC to shape the database models, which were initially structured as simple classes.
+Over time, these evolved, with more classes being added, often interconnected via foreign keys.
+I paired these classes with the ICollection method.

+The principles of C# Object-Oriented Programming (OOP) played a pivotal role, especially in determining the use of public, private, and readonly accessors within the classes.
+Given that a significant portion was related to the gaming class, I modularized some classes into smaller sections for better manageability and potential reuse.
+After setting up the classes, I integrated the local database with the backend.

+SQL Server was chosen not only for its stability but also for its flexibility in supporting robust connections to cloud databases like Azure, AWS, and more.
+This project became an enriching learning curve, especially as my prior experience was mainly with Table Plus and MySQL for local databases.

 ## NuGet Packages and JWT: